-SALT RIVER SCHOOLS Salt River Schools families and interested Community members are invited to come learn about Safe Routes to School, an exciting initiative to study how students and families get to school and ways the Community can make walking and biking a safer experience for everyone, especially our youth.
-We'll have food and refreshments.
+Salt River Schools families and interested Community members are invited to come learn about Safe Routes to School, an exciting initiative to study how students and families get to school and ways the Community can make walking and biking a safer experience for everyone, especially our youth.
+Thanks to our partners, we'll have several fun raffle We'll have food and refreshments.
 Be on the lookout for our surveys!
 Questions?
 Call 480-362-2500 or email Communications@saltriverschools.org.
 Can't make it?
 We'll stream the event live on the Salt River Schools Facebook page, and a recording will be available for later viewing.